|

 Dietrich.
 They produced machines as early as 1871.

-Or possibly Gustav Winselmann of Mother of pearl became so expensive that by the late
+Mother of pearl became so expensive that by the late

 Victorian period it had become un-commercial.
 Having to hand polish 15